EDIandXML/OBOE/README.md

 ## Helpful Programs.

 There is a GUI program that uses a stand-alone program that you can use to build programs to parse and create Java programs.
+Currently being rewritten.

 - The GUI is Util.RulesAndCodeBuilder
 - The stand-alone program is Util.OBOECodeGenerator